miodollar/chart/README.md

 # chart
-Build a new chart for miodollar
+Build a new chart in fiat CA$ for miodollar

 - Pull data from http://zborg.ca/miodollar/cad/